'Women in the Wartime Economy in Second World War South Asia'

 'Women beneath the Surface: Coal and the Colonial State in India during the Second World War', War & Society, 39/3, pp. 171-188.

-The article, which is part of the special edition 'Marginalised Histories of the Second World War' is open access and is available here.
+The article, which is part of the special edition 'Marginalised Histories of the Second World War' is open access.

-My podcast on the British Empire in Asia for Uncomfortable Oxford's Podcast series 'A Very Brief Introduction to the British Empire' is available here (and on various other platforms including Spotify and Apple Music).
+My podcast on the British Empire in Asia for Uncomfortable Oxford's Podcast series 'A Very Brief Introduction to the British Empire' is available here.

 History of the Gendered Body Seminar, University of Oxford, 13 November 2020